Kardinia International College: Beginnings

 The word Kardinia is an Aboriginal word which means sunrise or new beginning.
+Kardiniyu means morning in the local Wadawurrung language.

-Gotemba Nishi High School, also owned by Katsumata, is a sister school to Kardinia International College.
+Gotemba Nishi High School, also founded by Katsumata, is Kardinia's sister school.

 The construction of a third campus and an Aquatic Centre were announced in 2015 as a part of the 20th anniversary celebrations.

 In 2015, it was announced that founding principal, Mr John Goodfellow, would be retiring as principal after 20 years in the job.
 Mr Goodfellow remained involved with the college as a director and Sum Pun director.
 Mr David Fitzgerald took up the role of principal at the beginning of 2016 and continued in the role until 2018.
 On 1 January 2019, Catherine Lockhart became the college's third principal after being appointed from her previous role as Deputy Head at Woodcroft College in South Australia.

 Principals

 Structure

 The college is divided into four distinct sections: